cilippofilia/ScreenPrivacy/README.md

 }
 ```

-### Container API

-If you prefer composition over modifiers:
+If you prefer composition over a modifier, use `ScreenPrivacyContainer`:

 ```swift
 struct AccountView: View {